A Robust Brew: New features in Unbounce

 Recently Unbounce has enhanced its AWeber Integration to fully support AWeber Tags, which means leads captured on Unbounce forms will automatically push over to AWeber with the correct tags in place for sending highly-targeted, automated emails.

 We at Optimum love using Unbounce and are excited about all the new features and additions that makes building landing pages easier and even more fun!
-If you need help with creating advanced landing pages using the latest features including overlays, video widgets, and parallax scrolling call us today and see how we can help!
+If you need help with creating advanced landing pages using the latest features including overlays, video widgets, and parallax scrolling Contact Us today and see how we can help!
 We provide a free consultation to determine what landing page options are best for your business and marketing needs and goals.
-In the meanwhile check out our very own Optimum landing page!